razzorsec/AuditorsArchive/README.md

 # Access Control
 + Only Auditors can submit their daily updates
-+ Daily Tasks can only be recorded to existing projects and not for any random one.
++ Daily Tasks can only be recorded for existing projects and not for any random one.

-+
+# Change Logs V1: 19